 1.1 This report proposes to enhance the service of the Integrated Housing Adaptations Team, (IHAT).
-The proposed 'Independent Living Assistance Policy', (see Appendix 3), builds on grants already in place, both mandatory and discretionary, introducing new grant assistance and interventions to provide support for vulnerable residents.
-It aims to prevent accidents, ill health
+The proposed 'Independent Living Assistance Policy', (see Appendix 3), builds on grants already in place, both mandatory, (the DFG), and discretionary, (Gaining Independence Grant and Forget Me Not Grant), introducing new grant assistance and interventions to provide support for vulnerable residents.
+It aims to prevent accidents, ill health and minimise care costs, hospital admissions and a deterioration in independence and quality of life.

-- and minimise care costs, hospital admissions and a deterioration in independence and quality of life. - 1.2 This proposal is the first phase into exploring further transformation through working with Adult Social Care, NHS and other partners to re-think the way we support independence, utilising resources differently to prevent the cycle of adapting properties and helping people remain active and independent for longer.
+1.2 This proposal is the first phase into exploring further transformation from an 'adaptations'-based service to a 'maintaining independence' service, focussing on policy.
+The team will continue to explore collaborative working with Adult Social Care, the NHS, and other partners to re-think the way we support independence and helping people remain active and independent for longer.
 New procedures will utilise resources differently, promote efficient use of adapted properties and reduce the cycle of adaption.
 Work is underway on practice and process, which will be reported on separately, as required.
 This policy will lay the foundations for improved practice and process.